About TrainsTracking

 Tier 1 — Live GPS

-We connect to official GTFS-RT feeds and REST APIs (Digitraffic, iRail, DB API, Darwin etc.) and refresh every 30 seconds.
+We connect directly to official GTFS-RT feeds and REST APIs — including Digitraffic (Finland), iRail (Belgium), DB Open Data (Germany), Darwin (UK), and Amtrak — refreshing positions every 30 seconds.

-For countries without live GPS, we pull timetable data from official schedule APIs and update when operators publish new timetables.
+For countries without live GPS, we pull timetable data from official schedule APIs and update automatically whenever operators publish new timetables.
+Data is verified against multiple sources.

-For countries with no public API, our local data team manually curates schedules from official operator websites and PDFs.
+For countries with no public API, our local data team manually curates schedules directly from official operator websites, printed timetables, and government PDFs — verified and date-stamped on every page.

 All data sources are documented publicly on our Data Sources page.